Redressing the Privacy Balance for Internet Consumers

 Against that background, it’s little wonder consumers are confused.
 Different regulatory agencies have authority depending on where the consumer resides on the internet continuum.
 Those agencies do not impose the same privacy protection requirements.

 A uniform privacy framework applied across the internet ecosystem is the best solution, with the FTC maintaining its historic role in overseeing internet privacy.
-The FTC employs a long-used consumer “opt out” approach for most online activity, with an exception for highly sensitive personal information.
+The FTC employs a long-used consumer “opt out” approach for most online activity, with an exception for highly sensitive personal information, such as Social Security numbers, drivers’ license numbers or financial and medical information.
 That sensitive information remains protected unless the consumer affirmatively consents (“opts in”) to the information being used.

 Privacy is too important to be left to the whims of regulatory agencies.
 Instead, Congress should consider taking an approach akin to the Browser Act (HR 2520), sponsored by Rep. Marsha Blackburn (R-Tenn.), that would unify privacy rules across the internet under the FTC, from operating systems to browsers to ISPs to edge content providers.

 Why should Congress act?
 In addition to placing all internet privacy jurisdiction under a single regulator, a statute could empower the FTC with direct rulemaking authority over privacy, which it currently lacks.
 Today, the FTC regulates internet privacy under Section 5 of the Federal Trade Act, which limits the agency’s enforcement authority to actions aimed against unfair trade practices.
 Under that authority, the FTC can only act if a company holds itself out as offering a certain set of privacy protections and then fails to meet its promise.